 MORE: 7 moments in The Crown season four that were almost certainly made up

 Elizabeth Debicki as Princess Diana for the upcoming fifth series

 What will series five of The Crown be about?

 The Crown series five will pick up from roughly where the end of the fourth instalment finished, in 1990.
 The fourth season was particularly notable as it included the introduction of Diana into the royal family.
 The episodes focused predominantly on the rise and fall of Princess Diana and Prince Charles' marriage throughout the eighties.

 Series four was also a retelling of the cultural and social aspects of society at the time through a political lens with the introduction of former Prime Minister Margaret Thatcher, played by Gillian Anderson.

-MORE: The Crown: major royal family moments that season five might cover
+MORE: The Crown: who has been cast as the royal family in season five so far

-There are a number of real-life occurrences and events that might reach the script pages for series five including the downfall of Thatcher, Prince Charles and Diana's divorce and the Princess of Wales' subsequent Panorama interview, and the divorce between Prince Andrew and Sarah Ferguson.
+There are a number of real-life occurrences and events that might reach the script pages for series five including the downfall of Thatcher, Prince Charles and Diana's divorce and the Princess of Wales' subsequent Panorama interview, and Prince Andrew and Sarah Ferguson's divorce.

-Peter Morgan, the brains behind The Crown, previously stated that the show had a twenty year limit, meaning the show wouldn't dramatise any events that occurred in the past two decades.
+Peter Morgan, the brains behind The Crown, previously stated that the show had a 20 year limit, meaning the show wouldn't dramatise any events that occurred in the past two decades.